ufal/npfl138/exam/questions.md

 - Write down how the Long Short-Term Memory (LSTM) cell operates, including the explicit formulas.
 Also mention the forget gate bias.
 [10]

-- Write down how the Gated Recurrent Unit (GRU) operates, including the explicit formulas.
+- Write down how the Gated Recurrent Unit (GRU) operates, including the explicit formulas (you can describe either the original formulation or the reset gate applied after the matrix multiplication, both are fine).
 [10]

 - Why the usual dropout cannot be used on recurrent state?
 Describe how the problem can be alleviated with variational dropout.
 [5]